kwyse/euler-solutions/docs/src/introduction.md

 Whilst every effort has been made to ensure the explanations are accurate and correct, you are encouraged to raise an issue on the [source repository](https://github.com/kwyse/euler-solutions) if you find a mistake.
-If you know this fix, a PR would be even better!
+If you know this fix, a pull request would be even better!
 Many thanks in advance.